The Scoop on Sustainable Networks: How Fiber Plays a Role

 For most industries, technologies, communities, businesses and even countries, understanding environmental impacts (and hopefully optimizing them) comes down to two factors: What you consume and what you leave behind.

-In the realm of IT infrastructure, data management and connectivity, the big players in the realm of consumption are resources like power and water.
+In developing sustainable IT infrastructure, critical resources like power and water dominate consumption within data management and network connectivity.
 On the other side of the equation, the remnants these elements leave behind come in the form of both invisible results such as heat and tangible discarded items such as e-waste from asset turnover.
 After all, innovation is the name of the game here, which means hardware gets replaced a lot even outside of regular maintenance activities.

 So, when it comes to architecting sustainability alongside connectivity, we have to consider the materials with which we build our networks to support longevity and reduced turnover, and on the other hand we have to prioritize reduced power and energy usage.
 In 2022, it was reported that data transmission networks consumed 260-360 TWh — that’s 1-1.5% of global electricity use.
 Mobile networks accounted for around two thirds of total network energy consumption.
 This represents as much as a 64% increase since 2015.
 The tides of demand on connectivity aren’t very conducive to enhancing conservation and using less, but all hope is not lost.